Frame Interpolation with Consecutive Brownian Bridge Diffusion

 \subsection{Ablation Studies}

-As we discussed in Section~\ref{sec: formulation}, latent-diffusion-based VFI can be broken down into two stages, so we conduct an ablation study on the ground truth estimation capability of our consecutive Brownian Bridge diffusion.
-We compare the LPIPS/FloLPIPS/FID of decoded images with diffusion-generated latent representation $\hat{\mathbf{x}}$ and ground truth $\mathbf{x}$, which is encoded $I_n$.
+As we discussed in Section~\ref{sec: formulation}, latent-diffusion-based VFI is broken down into two stages, so we have a novel method to analyze the entire model.
+We conduct an ablation study on the ground truth estimation capability of our consecutive Brownian Bridge diffusion.
+We compare the evaluation results of decoded images with diffusion-generated latent representation $\hat{\mathbf{x}}$ and ground truth $\mathbf{x}$, which is encoded $I_n$.
 The results are shown in Table~\ref{tab:ablation}.
 It is important to note that, fixing inputs as the ground truth, our autoencoder achieves a stronger performance than the autoencoder in LDMVFI~\cite{danier2023ldmvfi}, indicating the effectiveness of our autoencoder.
 Also, fixing the autoencoder, our consecutive Brownian Bridge diffusion achieves almost identical performance with the ground truth, indicating its strong capability of ground truth estimation.
 However, the conditional generation model in LDMVFI~\cite{danier2023ldmvfi} usually underperforms the autoencoder with ground truth inputs.
 Therefore, our method has a stronger ability in both the autoencoder and ground truth estimation stages.
-More ablation study is provided in Appendix~\ref{appendix:ablation}.
+More ablation studies are provided in Appendix~\ref{appendix:ablation}.